2025 Botswana floods

 The 2025 Botswana floods were caused by several days of severe rainfall across the country, including Ghanzi, Gaborone and Francistown among other regions.
 The severe flooding lead to widespread closure of roads, as well as the Botswana government closing all schools from the 19th to 24 February.

-The long term effects are yet to be seen, however, more flooding is expected as the rains are expected to continue and the Gaborone dam is currently standing at 90%.
+Overflowing rivers and dams caused extensive infrastructure damage and displaced residents.
+At least 31 were killed, including 22 in KwaZulu-Natal and 9 in Gaborone.